Learn and

 Apprenticeships / Traineeships

-There are 3 types of Traineeships/Apprenticeships.
+There are three (3) types of traineeships and apprenticeships.

-Full-time or Part-time
+Full-time

 Adult and Mature age